jackel119/website/contents/articles/2016-12-19-autumn-part-one/index.md

 template: article.jade
 ---

 Well, well, well...what a term!
 DoCSoc has grown from its humble beginnings just a few years ago into one of the largest and most prominent societies at Imperial and even the UK!
-In fact, this term was our busiest and most active of all time with almost twenty amazing events in just ten weeks.
+In fact, this term was our busiest and most active of all time with twenty amazing events in just ten weeks.

 So as we all take a well deserved rest from coursework and revision before the Spring term, let’s take a look at what we got up to this term…